Why You Should Listen:

 This is a boxed content block.
 Click the edit button to edit this text.

-Peter Sagal is the author of The Incomplete Guide to Running and host of NPR's Wait, Wait, Don't Tell Me.
+Peter Sagal is the author of The Incomplete Book of Running and host of NPR's Wait, Wait, Don't Tell Me.
 He joins David to discuss a variety of topics including getting passed on by the Harvard Lampoon, appearing on Jeopardy as struggling writer in Los Angeles, his early work as a playwright, and crossing the finish line just minutes before the attack on the Boston Marathon.

 Bob Shrum is a longtime Democratic campaign strategist and speechwriter.
 He joins David to discuss his new Institute for the Political Future, volunteering for Citizens for Kennedy as a college student, how to marry a candidate with a message, and much more.